 Artist uses plastic ocean waste to create sculpture

-Texas artist Connie Lovell has created a sculpture of a sea turtle by using more than 6,000 pieces of plastic that were recovered from Padre Island Beach.
+Texas artist Connie Lovell created a sculpture of a sea turtle by using more than 6,000 pieces of plastic that were recovered from Padre Island Beach.

 Upcycled Into Art Picture Book